-The Digital Object Identifier (DOI) is an Internet-based system for global identification and reuse of digital content (Paskin, 2003).
-It provides a tracking mechanism to identify digital assets (Dalziel, 2004).
-The DOI is not widely employed across LOR and databases and is not universally adapted by content owners (Nair & Jeevan, 2004).
-The DOI does not provide provision for assets to be tagged with copyright information (Genoni, 2004).
+One current DRM initiative, the Digital Object Identifier (DOI), is an Internet-based system for global identification and reuse of digital content, and provides a tracking mechanism to identify digital assets (Paskin, 2003; Dalziel, 2004).
+However, despite being integrated in learning object technologies, this DOI is not widely employed across LOR and databases, nor is it universally adapted by content owners (Nair & Jeevan, 2004).
+Similarly, while most metadata schema enables assets to be tagged with copyright information, this method lacks technological enforcement (Genoni, 2004).